Wigan Corporation Tramways: Trolleybuses

 During the decision-making process, it was estimated that a 30 hp petrol-engined bus would cost £5,936, and there were fears that they might require larger engines to cope with the hills, whereas a trolleybus would cost £1,075.
 The Martland Mill route on which they ran had never made a profit when operated by tramcars, despite the fact that it served both a populous mining district and the local football ground.
 The trolleybuses when bought actually cost £1,635 each, and were equipped with 42 hp motors and a Holden suspension system.
 This consisted of a channel section bolted to the chassis and another bolted to the bodywork, which fitted together, with an inflatable tube located in the resultant box section, to give air suspension.
 Although the tramways as a whole made an operating profit of £16,000 per year, the Maitland Mill tram route lost 2 pence per car mile.
 The cost of installing the trolleybus system was £8,305, and with estimated running costs of £5,911 per year, the corporation were convinced that they would pay their way.
 Fares were maintained at the same level as they had been on the trams.

 In 1930, the corporation considered converting the tram routes to Ashton, Hindley, Orrell and Standish but decided against the idea.
 By early 1931, the tram service had ceased and been replaced by motor buses, but the tram tracks to the start of the trolleybus route had to be retained to allow the trolleybuses to access the depot.
 Rather than convert the depot section to dual wire, the service was discontinued on 30 September.
-Wigan Corporation never obtained legal authority to run trolleybuses, and although they considered obtaining a private act of Parliament, they did not actually do so.
+Wigan Corporation never obtained legal authority to run trolleybuses, and although they considered obtaining a local act of Parliament, they did not actually do so.

 Fleet

-Wigan & District Tramways owned a total of eight double-deck horse trams, 23 steam locomotives and 20 double-deck trailers for use with the locomotives.
+Wigan and District Tramways owned a total of eight double-deck horse trams, 23 steam locomotives and 20 double-deck trailers for use with the locomotives.